abhilater/challenges/src/main/resources/databases/ddianotes.md

 * Engineers decide how to serialize these data in memory/disk/network to query/search/modify it in various ways
 * Hardware engineers decide how to represet bytes as electrical currents, pulses of light, magnetic field etc

-Document(Hierarchical)/ Relational(SQL)/ Network(similar to Graph) Models
+Data Models
 ==========================================================================

-* Document model - schema flexibility, better performance due to locality, and that for some applications it is closer to the data structures used by the application
+* **Document** - schema flexibility, better performance due to locality, and that for some applications it is closer to the data structures used by the application **data comes in self-contained documents and relationships between one document and another are rare**
   * If data has a document-like structure (i.e., a tree of one-to-many relationships, where typically the entire tree is loaded at once), then it’s probably a good idea to use a document model
   * The relational technique of splitting a document-like structure into multiple tables (like positions, education, and contact_info lead to cumbersome schemas and unnecessarily complicated application code.
   * Poor support for joins in document databases may or may not be a problem, depending on the application eg Analytics